- Which company has the cheapest car insurance in Michigan for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Michigan?
+Who is considered a high-risk driver in Michigan?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Michigan with a DUI
+What company offers the cheapest car insurance in Michigan after a DUI?

-Although many insurance companies provide coverage after a DUI, Progressive offers the most affordable rate at $2,412 a year.
+While many insurers offer coverage after a DUI, Progressive has the lowest rate at $2,412 a year.

 | Company | Average annual premium for clean record | Annual premium for a DUI |